 2:21pm – Dr. Chris Carpenter, the nephrologist, realized that this pain wasn’t from her kidneys, but couldn’t be certain, because the radiologist read of the CT stated that she had a calcified kidney.
 Seizing the moment of clinical correlation he called the Urologist to hand her over.
 Knowing that it was almost impossible for a Urologist to take primary he had to be tricky. ”John I need you to write this down..” after giving the medical number and the history of ‘possible stones’ he quickly said “I have nothing to offer and I need you to take primary.”

 The quick hand-off trick didn’t work for Chris this time; so he had to rely on an old rivalry and reverse psychology.
 Dr. Carpenter called cardiology.
 “Hi Dr. Clemens, I need you to take a patient for me.
 I gave them too much fluid and now they are in heart failure.”
 Hook, line, sinker, Dr. Clemens was so excited that Nephrology was conceding on fluid management that he took the patient.
 Once he finally realized it was a trick, he remembered John, the Urologist, owed him.
 In the hallway he convinced him to take the patient from him, thus freeing up his weekend.

-3:56 pm – Urologist calls Dr. Doug Moore “Hey I have a patient that supposedly has kidney stones, I looked at the scans myself and I didn’t see anything urgent.
+3:56 pm – Urologist calls the Hospitalist, Dr. Doug Moore, “Hey I have a patient that supposedly has kidney stones, I looked at the scans myself and I didn’t see anything urgent.
 I’ll need this patient to have medical care this weekend until I can schedule her for the OR on Monday.”

 When asked how he felt, Dr. Moore told reporters, “Well it was a good effort, but unfortunately I won’t be able to go to the lakehouse this weekend.”